Project-OMOTES/simulator-core/code-review_MT.md

 ## Accessibility
 Setting up the dev environment is not fully automatic and requires some manual steps I got an install issue with ~ip-tools (?),  pytest-cov was not installed (missing dev-depencency).
-Are the requirements*.txt filesup to date?
+Are the requirements.txt filesup to date?
 (Note: I probably didn't install the dev-depencencies, this seems to be a manual step.

 after fixing the environment, i could run pytest.  all tests pass, 92% code coverage (!)

 ## Develoment process
 Main development is done by Sam & Mike.
-Ryvo has contributed on parts of the assets and with internal discussions (and review?),  I was involved in the start of development
+Ryvo has contributed on parts of the assets and with internal discussions (and review?),  I was involved only in the start of development

 development is done in branches which are merged via PRs.
 Code review is done for (almost) every PR,  the comments seem reasonable.
-Most comments seem very compact/short, I assume a lot of offline discussion takes place?
+Most comments seem very compact/short, I assume offline discussion takes place?

 Github Issues are used (currently 39 open, 26 closed).
 Issues seem relevant and descriptive titles are used.
 However,  most issues contain no description or content,  no criteria for succes, documentation, etc. No (online) discussion takes place on the issues,  so documentation of the issue-solving process is missing.  discussion via issues may also be an opportunity to involve Ryvo more?

 # Documentation

 ## readme's
 The README.MD is basically empty, doesn't provide any info The CONTROBUTING.md lists general code quality requirements,  but is missing details.
 For example: